-- Administered Drugs: Drugs or medicines delivered or administered to the Member by the prescriber or the prescriber's staff is not covered.
-Injectable drugs are covered under your medical benefit when administered during a Physician's office visit or selfadministered pursuant to training by an appropriate health care professional.
-Refer to Section Five of your medical Combined Evidence of Coverage and Disclosure Form entitled "Your Medical Benefits" for more information about medications covered under your medical benefit. - Compounded Medication: Any medicinal substance that has at least one ingredient that is Federal Legend or State Restricted in a therapeutic amount.
-Compounded medications are not covered unless Preauthorized as Medically Necessary by UnitedHealthcare. - Diagnostic Drugs: Drugs used for diagnostic purposes are not covered.
-Refer to Section Five of your medical Combined Evidence of Coverage and Disclosure Form for information about medications covered for diagnostic tests, services and treatment. - Dietary or nutritional products and food supplements, whether prescription or nonprescription, including vitamins (except prenatal), minerals and fluoride supplements, health or beauty aids, herbal supplements and/or alternative medicine, are not covered.
-Phenylketonuria (PKU) testing and treatment is covered under your medical benefit including those formulas and special food products that are a part of a diet prescribed by a Participating Physician provided that the diet is Medically Necessary.
-For additional information,
+- Administered Prescription Drug Products: Drugs or medicines delivered or administered to the Member by the prescriber or the prescriber's staff are not covered.
+Injectable drugs are covered under your medical benefit when administered during a Physician's office visit or self-administered pursuant to training by an appropriate health care professional.
+Refer to Section 5 of your medical Combined Evidence of Coverage and Disclosure Form titled Your Medical Benefits for more information about medications covered under your medical benefit. - Compounded medication: Any Medicinal substance that has at least one ingredient that is federal legend or state restricted in a therapeutic amount.
+Compounded medications are not covered unless Prior Authorized as Medically Necessary by UnitedHealthcare. - Diagnostic drugs: Drugs used for diagnostic purposes are not covered.
+Refer to Section 5 of your medical Combined Evidence of Coverage and Disclosure Form for information about medications covered for diagnostic tests, services and treatment. - Dietary or nutritional products and food supplements: Whether prescription or non-prescription, including vitamins (except prenatal), minerals and fluoride supplements, health or beauty aids, herbal supplements and/or alternative medicine are not covered.
+Phenylketonuria (PKU) testing and treatment is covered under your medical benefit including those formulas and special food products that are a part of a diet prescribed by a Network Physician provided that the diet is Medically Necessary.
+For additional information, refer to Section 5 of your medical Combined